Pontoise–Cormeilles Aerodrome: German use during the Second World War

 KG 76 participated in the Battle of Britain; KG 53 and KG 6 performed night bombing raids over England; KG 6 was a day interceptor unit against Eighth Air Force bombing raids; KG 66 flew raids over Allied shipping around England.
 The Luftwaffe also constructed two concrete, all weather runways, both of which are still in use today.

-Largely due to its use as a base for Fw 190 interceptors, Cormeilles was attacked by USAAF Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base.
+Largely due to its use as a base for Fw 190 interceptors, Cormeilles was attacked by USAAF Ninth Air Force Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolts mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (Boeing B-17 Flying Fortresss, Consolidated B-24 Liberators) were within interception range of the Luftwaffe aircraft assigned to the base.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and be unable to attack the heavy bombers.
-Also the P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.
+Also the North American P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.

 American use

 It was liberated by Allied ground forces about 6 September 1944 during the Northern France Campaign.
 Almost immediately, the United States Army Air Forces IX Engineer Command 818th Engineer Aviation Battalion cleared the airport of mines and destroyed Luftwaffe aircraft.
 Due to the Allied air attacks on the base, a significant amount of battle damage was sustained, which needed to be repaired to put the base back into operational use.
 The airport became a USAAF Ninth Air Force combat airfield, designated as "A-59" about a week later, on 15 September.
 It was also known as "Cormeilles-En-Vexin Advanced Landing Ground".

-Under American control, the Ninth Air Force assigned the 344th Bombardment Group, flying B-26 Marauder medium bombers to the airfield on 30 September 1944, remaining at the base until 9 April 1945.
+Under American control, the Ninth Air Force assigned the 344th Bombardment Group, flying Martin B-26 Marauder medium bombers to the airfield on 30 September 1944, remaining at the base until 9 April 1945.
 The 410th Bombardment Group replaced the 344th with A-26 Invader medium bombers in May, remaining until June when they were withdrawn.
 The Americans returned full control of the airport to French authorities on 17 July 1945.

 A memorial to the American use of the airport has been erected near the control tower.